Motor Cable Assemblyfor Motion-Control OEMs

 What causes motor cable lead-time problems after price approval?

 Motor cable lead-time problems usually come from constrained connectors, backshells, terminals, PTC parts, or cable constructions that were not checked during RFQ.
-In our case bank, a German industrial program had a PTC model, EPCOS B59100A1080-A40, with a 12-14 week lead time on a 100kpcs/year per product (200kpcs total annual volume) program.
+In one representative case, an industrial buyer had a specified component with a long lead time on a high-volume annual program.
 We review specified parts, approved alternates, MOQ, and distributor supply before presenting a quote as production-ready.

 Can you use an alternate connector if the specified motor connector is hard to source?

 An alternate connector can be used only after the buyer approves fit, pin count, current rating, wire range, locking method, seal, and mating compatibility.
-In one high-volume case, the customer evaluated STOCKO vs. Lumberg connectors because the original connector path created sourcing risk.
+In one high-volume case, the customer evaluated the originally specified connector vs. a qualified alternate because the original connector path created sourcing risk.
 We never silently substitute a motor connector because even a small housing or terminal change can affect serviceability, vibration retention, and inspection records.
 The quote can include original and alternate options side by side.

 What standards should I mention in a motor cable assembly RFQ?